Na Pali Coast (Photo Credit: Renee Roaming)

 - Snorkeling at Tunnels Beach or Lydgate Park: Explore Kaua‘i’s vibrant marine life.

 - Kayaking the Wailua River: Paddle through the only navigable river in Hawai‘i and visit the famous Secret Falls (Uluwehi Falls).
-2 mile kayak, 30 minute hike to cascading waterfalls.
+It’s a 2-mile kayak and a 30-minute hike to the cascading waterfalls.

 - Surfing at Hanalei Bay: A great spot for both beginners and experienced surfers.

-- Scuba Diving at Sheraton Caverns: Discover lava tubes and rich marine biodiversity.
-20-70 ft depth.
-Underwater lava jungle.
+- Scuba Diving at Sheraton Caverns: Discover an underwater lava jungle and rich marine biodiversity from 20-70 ft depth.

 Helicopter Tours

-For a truly unforgettable experience, take an earth-defying helicopter tour over Kaua‘i’s rugged terrain.
-See the stunning Nā Pali Coast, Waimea Canyon, and the Weeping Wall from above.
+For a truly unforgettable experience, take a breathtaking helicopter tour over Kaua‘i’s rugged terrain to see the stunning Nā Pali Coast, Waimea Canyon, and Weeping Wall from above.

 Historic and Cultural Sites